vert-x3/vertx-dropwizard-metrics/ext-metrics/README.md

 ### Command line

-If running Vert.x from the command line
+If running Vert.x from the command line you can enable metrics and JMX by uncommented the JMX_OPTS line in the `vertx` or `vertx.bat` script:

-TODO Currently there is no way to enabled metrics when running on command line
+    JMX_OPTS="-Dcom.sun.management.jmxremote -Dvertx.options.jmxEnabled=true"

 ### Enabling remote JMX